Attorney Shane Zisman in his office

 What papers help most before our first conversation?

-An official death certificate and the original will, if there is one, are the most helpful to have ready.
+An official death certificate and the original will, if there is one, are the most helpful documents to have ready.
 If you only have a copy, or you are not sure what exists, that is fine.
-You can still reach out, and we will tell you what to gather next.
-A simple list of accounts, property and debts is also useful, even a rough one.
-Nobody is expected to have everything in order before they call.
+You can still reach out, and we will explain what to gather next.
+A simple list of accounts, property and debts is also useful, even if it is only a rough list.

 Do life insurance and retirement accounts go through probate?

 Usually not.
-Assets with a named beneficiary, such as life insurance and many retirement accounts, generally pass straight to that person outside of probate.
-The details still matter, though, so it is worth confirming how each account is set up.
-We can review the beneficiary designations with you so nothing is assumed.
+Assets with a named beneficiary, such as life insurance and many retirement accounts, often pass directly to that person outside probate.
+The details still matter, so it is worth confirming how each account is set up.
+We can help review which assets may be part of the probate estate and which may pass outside probate.

 Does Zisman Law take on probate disputes?

-No. We focus on probate administration.
+No. Zisman Law focuses on probate administration.
 We do not handle probate litigation, will contests or disputes between beneficiaries.
-If a conflict is already underway, we can help you understand what kind of representation may fit your situation instead.
-Our focus stays on getting estates settled and closed, not on courtroom battles.
+If a conflict is already underway, we can help you understand the difference between probate administration and contested probate work.

 What happens if the estate includes a business or farmland?

-A small business, an employee-owned stake or farmland can all be part of an estate.
-These assets may need to be valued, transferred or otherwise addressed during probate, and the exact steps depend on the estate.
-Specialized property can take a little more care, and we are glad to talk it through with you in a free consultation.
+A small business, an employee-ownership interest or farmland can be part of an estate.
+These assets may need to be valued, transferred or otherwise addressed during probate, and the exact steps depend on how the asset is owned, how it is titled and the facts of the estate.
+A free consultation can help you understand what may need review.

 How long does probate usually take for Fairfield families?